Tom Crick

-Tom Crick (born January 1981) is a British interdisciplinary computer scientist.
-He is Chief Scientific Adviser at the UK Government's Department for Culture, Media and Sport, and Professor of Digital Policy at Swansea University.
-Alongside his academic work, Crick has led the major reforms to the science and technology curriculum in Wales, alongside wider contributions to digital/technology policy in the UK.
+Tom Crick (born January 1981) is a British computer scientist and engineer, a science and technology policymaker, and a senior civil servant.
+He is Chief Scientific Adviser to the UK Government's Department for Digital, Culture, Media and Sport, and Professor of Digital Society and Policy at the University of Bristol.
+His work spans national computing education reform, digital and data policy, and the engineering and governance of large-scale AI-enabled systems in public services and government.

 Early life and education

-Crick was raised and educated in Wheatley, Oxfordshire.
+Crick was raised and educated in Wheatley, Oxfordshire, attending Wheatley Park School.
 He completed his undergraduate and postgraduate studies in computer science at the University of Bath, having been sponsored through his undergraduate degree by ARM.
 His doctoral research, funded by the EPSRC, considered superoptimisation by developing practical strategies for generating provably optimal code for program optimisation using answer set programming.

 Career

 After a period as a postdoctoral researcher on ALIVE, a European Commission FP7-funded project at the University of Bath, Crick was appointed lecturer in computer science at Cardiff Metropolitan University in 2009, before being promoted to full professor in 2016.
 He was recognised as a UK National Teaching Fellow in 2014.
-He moved to a research chair at Swansea University in 2018, becoming Deputy Pro-vice-chancellor for Civic Mission from 2021-2023.
-Crick joined the UK Government's Department for Culture, Media and Sport as Chief Scientific Adviser in 2023, and is the youngest UK government CSA to date.
+He moved to a research chair at Swansea University in 2018, becoming Deputy Pro-Vice-Chancellor for Civic Mission from 2021-2023.
+He was appointed Professor of Digital Society and Policy at the University of Bristol in January 2026.

+Government service

+In November 2023, Crick joined the UK Government's Department for Digital, Culture, Media and Sport (DCMS) as Chief Scientific Adviser.
+In this role, he provides scientific and technical leadership across the department's policy areas, advising ministers and senior officials on science, technology and artificial intelligence.
+His responsibilities include supporting the design, governance, assurance and deployment of complex socio-technical AI-enabled systems across areas such as media, culture, the creative industries, sport and civil society, and contributing to cross-government scientific advisory structures that promote high-quality, evidence-based policymaking.
+Crick was appointed to the Council of the Arts and Humanities Research Council in 2025.
+He is currently chair of the Social and Behavioural Science for Emergencies (SBSE) Steering Group.

+Professional service

 In 2017, Crick was elected Vice-President of BCS, The Chartered Institute for IT for a three-year term.
 He has also served in a number of senior elected positions in the Association for Computing Machinery, including Vice-Chair of ACM Europe Council and a Member-at-Large of ACM Council.
+Crick was elected Secretary/Treasurer of the ACM for a two-year term from July 2026.

 Crick is editor-in-chief (2021–present) of The Computer Journal, published by Oxford University Press, and an editor (2020–present) of the Wales Journal of Education, published by University of Wales Press.